-Meridian Medical Technologies, a subsidiary of Pfizer that manufactures EpiPen (epinephrine injection, USP) 0.3 mg and EpiPen Jr (epinephrine injection, USP) 0.15 mg Auto-Injectors, and the authorized generic versions of these strengths, continues to experience manufacturing constraints affecting supply.
-Currently, supplies will vary from pharmacy to pharmacy, and may not always be available.
+Our manufacturing partner Meridian Medical Technologies, a Pfizer company, continues to experience manufacturing challenges in the production of EpiPen® (epinephrine injection, USP) 0.3 mg and EpiPen Jr® (epinephrine injection, USP) 0.15 mg Auto-Injectors, and the authorized generic versions of these strengths.

-On Aug.
-21, 2018, the U.S. Food and Drug Administration announced to extend the expiration dates of specific lots of EpiPen 0.3 mg Auto-Injectors and its authorized generic version.
-Patients should have confidence in using the products from these particular lots as Pfizer works to stabilize supply, which is anticipated in the fourth quarter of 2018.
+On June 5, 2019, the U.S. Food and Drug Administration announced the extension of the expiration dates by four months of all lots of EpiPen 0.3 mg Auto-Injectors and its authorized generic version currently on the market in the U.S.

-The affected lots, which have current expiration dates between April 2018 and December 2018, are listed in tables in the expandable sections below and can also be found on FDA’s website.
+The affected lots, which have current expiration dates between February 2019 and October 2020, are listed in the Impacted Product section below and can also be found on FDA’s website.
 The extension of the expiration dates does not apply to EpiPen Jr (epinephrine injection, USP) 0.15 mg Auto-Injectors and its authorized generic version.
-Patients should continue to adhere to the manufacturer’s expiry date labeled on EpiPen Jr 0.15 mg and Epinephrine Injection, USP Auto-Injectors 0.15 products.
+Patients must continue to adhere to the manufacturer’s expiry date labeled on EpiPen Jr 0.15 mg and Epinephrine Injection, USP Auto-Injectors 0.15 products.

 U.S. EpiPen Supply Frequently Asked Questions (FAQ)